Core-elements Subsampling for Alternating Least Squares: Supplementary Material

 \section{Supplementary Material}

-\begin{description} \item[Appendix:] The Appendix contains additional content of the main text and complete proofs of theoretical results, technical details of the theoretical results, and numerical results to show the effectiveness of the fast version of Core-ALS. (appendix.pdf, a pdf file) \item[Code:] The zip file contains the R code that implements the proposed method and reproduces the numerical results.
+\begin{description} \item[Appendix:] The Appendix contains additional content of the main text and complete proofs of theoretical results, technical details of the theoretical results.
+Additional numerical experiments and results of various extended versions of Core-ALS are also provided. (appendix.pdf, a pdf file) \item[Code:] The zip file contains the R code that implements the proposed method and reproduces the numerical results.
 A README file is included to explain the contents. (code.zip) \end{description}